Senior Lecturer/Associate Professor at Department of Government, Faculty

-I am a Senior Lecturer in Development Studies and the Coordinator of Development Studies at the Department of Government and in relation to the Bachelor Programme on Peace and Development.
-I am course convener of the course Development Policy in Practice.
-I also teach in the courses Gender, Power, and Institutions and Gender and Economic Development.
-I have a long experience of teaching methodology courses and I am currently involved in the MA-course in Methods.
+I am a Senior Lecturer in Political Science with a focus on Development Studies.
+I have taught in courses like Development Policy in Practice, Gender, Power, and Institutions and Gender and Economic Development.
+I have a long experience of teaching methodology courses.
 I supervise both undergraduate and graduate students.

 I earned my doctorate in 2010 and my dissertation was entitled Men in Politics.
 Revisiting Patterns of Gendered Parliamentary Representation in Thailand and Beyond.
 The dissertation explores how male parliamentary dominance is maintained by investigating the role clientelist networks play in electoral politics in Thailand.

 Some of my most recent publications include (2022) "Armed Violence and Patriarchal Values.
 A Survey of Young Thai Men and their Military Experiences" (with Anders Engvall, Srisompob Jitpiromsri and Erik Melander) in the American Political Science Review, (2022) ”How Autocrats Weaponize Women’s Rights” (with Pär Zetterberg) in the Journal of Democracy 33(2), and (2020) "How is Political Violence Gendered?
 Disentangling Motives, Forms and Impacts" (with Gabrielle Bardall and Jennifer Piscopo) in Political Studies.
 My book Gender, Informal Institutions and Political Recruitment.
 Understanding Male Dominance in Parliamentary Representation was published in 2013 (and in paperback 2015) with Palgrave Macmillan).